 Manufacturing of consistently high quality products is the commitment of the pharmaceutical industry.
-To achieve this, new products must be thoroughly tested and the results meet government-approved product specifications.
+To achieve this, new products must be thoroughly tested and the results must meet government-approved product specifications.
 Improving existing and adopting improved analytical technologies for product testing ensure the production of safe and effective products.
-This is particularly critical for the manufacturing of biologic products which, relative to small molecular drugs, have a larger size, are more complex in structure and are thus more difficult to characterize.
+This is particularly critical for the manufacturing of vaccines and biologics which, relative to small molecular drugs, are more susceptible to contamination by viral or microbial adventitious agents.